GasComIT/Rubby/README.md

 ## Rubby 🐶
-Advanced WhatsApp bot written in JavaScript by Alison Parker Bot in not yet published, so don't even think about it.
+Advanced WhatsApp bot written in Python by Alison Parker Bot in not yet published, so don't even think about it.
 ```python
 from your_brains import *